Ninth Sunday after Trinity – Sunday

 The teachings of the Word endure.

-Blest he who trust this steadfast Word;
+Blest he who trusts this steadfast Word;

 His anchor holds in Christ, the Lord.